nmpowell/carbon-intensity-forecast-tracking/README.md

 ## What is this?

-The carbon intensity of electricity is a measure of the $CO_2$ emissions produced per kilowatt hour of electricity consumed.
-Units are usually grams of $CO_2$ per kilowatt-hour (kWh).
+The carbon intensity of electricity is a measure of the $CO_2$ emissions produced per kilowatt-hour (kWh) of electricity consumed.
+Units are usually grams of $CO_2$ per kWh.

 The UK's National Grid Electricity System Operator (NGESO) publishes [an API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) showing half-hourly carbon intensity (CI), together with a 48-hour forecast.
 Its national data is based upon recorded and estimated generation statistics and values representing the relative CI of different energy sources.
 Regional data is based upon forecasted generation, consumption, and a model describing inter-region interaction.